 The Crisis Management Team (CMT) is composed of the following persons by virtue of their responsibility or office:

-- Anita Stalter, Vice President for Academic Affairs
+- Ann Venderly, Vice President for Academic Affairs

 Each of these team members can call upon others within their staff as needed, but decisions are made by team members or their designated alternates only.
 The Crisis Management Coordinator is appointed by the President to coordinate actions of the Crisis Management Team in the event of a declared crisis.

 The primary purpose of the CMT is to facilitate the institution’s response to a crisis through coordinated efforts and consistent messages so that routine operations can be restored as quickly as appropriate given the circumstance.
-The President or his designee will coordinate and disseminate (with the assistance of the Director of Communications and Marketing) all communication during a crisis.
+The President or her designee will coordinate and disseminate all communication during a crisis.

 How can faculty and staff assist during a crisis?